ucb-152/lab6/README.md

 ## Final Steps

 ### Feedback Form
-As the final graded item for this Lab, please fill out this [Lab Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSdMDX6pdLr19Jmt5v1oP8FOTj4GVqGNUjp8Iu4oV7ydT4ZGCg/viewform?usp=header).
+As the step for this Lab, please fill out this [Lab Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSdMDX6pdLr19Jmt5v1oP8FOTj4GVqGNUjp8Iu4oV7ydT4ZGCg/viewform?usp=header).
 There will also be space for you to mention any feedback for the previous labs, which we especially encourage for Lab 4 and 5 since there was not a dedicated feedback question for those assignments.

 ### Teardown your AWS resources
 Finally, follow the [AWS_TEARDOWN](/AWS_TEARDOWN.md) guide to release the resouces you used during the lab.
 You are free to use up the remaining credits you have and experiment further with Tranium, but any charges to your card are your own responsibility.